opensorcerer20/quizapp/README.md

 (tackle nagging issues)

--   [ ] "start over" button should reset current deck, not re-scramble
+-   [x] "start over" button should reset current deck, not re-scramble

+-   [ ] store QA data separate from deck list

+    -   [ ] solution one: use keys similar to "user.email" "user.phone"

 -   [ ] when adding deck, modal to edit name (use filename as default, without extension)